-NCERT Solutions are considered as a helpful study material while preparing for the CBSE Class 12 Economics Board examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
+NCERT Solutions are helpful as reliable study material to prepare for the CBSE Class 12 Economics Board examinations.
+This study resource gives useful and authentic knowledge of NCERT Solutions as it is collated by subject matter experts with vast experience in the field.

-Download PDF Of NCERT Solution for Class 12 Economics Chapter 4 – Determination Of Income And Employment
+Download PDF of NCERT Solutions for Class 12 Economics Chapter 4 – Determination of Income and Employment

-Access NCERT Solution for Class 12 Economics Chapter 4
+Access NCERT Solutions for Class 12 Economics Chapter 4

 NCERT Macroeconomics Solutions Class 12 Chapter 4

 1. What is marginal propensity to consume?
 How is it related to marginal propensity to save?

 MPC, or Marginal Propensity to Consume, is a vital component of the Keynesian theory of macroeconomics, and it is defined as the increase in consumer spending due to an increase in income.
 It is expressed as ∆C/∆Y, which shows the change in consumption with a change in income.

 Where ∆C = Change in consumption

 ∆Y = Change in Income

 MPC and MPS (Marginal propensity to save) are related as follows: